 (c) ISPs should incorporate objectives to assist individuals that receive medication incidental to treatment to learn to cope with medical treatment in order to reduce or eliminate the need for medication incidental to treatment.

 (d) Medication incidental to treatment is not a restraint.

-5.15: continued

-3. information relating to common risks and side effects of the medication, the procedures to be taken to minimize such risks, and a description of any clinical indications that might require suspension or termination of the drug therapy; and, in the case of antipsychotic medications, only where there is a court order specifying the treatment, unless the individual is capable in fact of giving informed consent for such treatment and has given consent or unless or a medical emergency exists.
-A medical emergency is a situation in which the individual's mental condition requires medical attention or treatment to prevent immediate, substantial and irreversible deterioration of a serious mental illness.
+(e) Medication may not be prescribed on an “as needed” or “PRN” for restraint purposes.

+(f) Medication may be prescribed PRN for treatment purposes.
+For non-self-administering individuals who are prescribed medication PRN for treatment, the program shall obtain from the prescribing practitioner: 1. a statement of specific criteria, in the form of observable symptoms, for determining when the medication is to be administered.

-(5) Prescription medication shall be administered in accordance with the written prescription of a practitioner and the provisions of 105 CMR 700.003 and M.G.L. c.
+(5) Medication shall be administered in accordance with the written prescription of a practitioner and the provisions of 105 CMR 700.003 and M.G.L. c.
 94C.
 For non-self-medicating individuals, prescription medication shall be administered by licensed professional staff; provided, however, that for non-self-medicating individuals receiving services in the community, prescription medication may be administered by community program staff who have successfully completed the Department approved Medication Administration Training Program and have been certified by the Department for such activities.

-(6) Certified program staff of community programs may administer prescription medications to non-self-medicating individuals, provided that the community program is registered with the Department of Public Health in accordance with 105 CMR 700.004 and meets the requirements set forth in 115 CMR 5.15(6)(a) through (g).
-A community program may register with the Department of Public Health when the program has at least one direct contact staff person who is certified by the Department to administer prescription medication:
+(6) Certified program staff of community programs may administer prescription medications to non-self-medicating individuals, provided that the community program is registered with the department of public health in accordance with 105 CMR 700.004 and staff meet the requirements set forth in 105 CMR 700.003(F) and 115 CMR 5.15(6).

-(a) No prescription medication shall be administered by unlicensed program staff unless they have successfully completed the training requirements established in 105 CMR 700.003(F)(2) and 115 CMR 5.15(5) and have been certified by the Department as having successfully completed such training.
-The certification will be valid for two years and may be renewed upon the person meeting the standards for retraining and/or retesting established by the For anyone who holds a valid certification from the Department of Mental Health, the Department may certify that person to administer prescription medication without having to undergo the full training program required of all other applicants for certification.
-Certification may be withdrawn or rejected if the Department finds, after an informal hearing, that the holder of the certification:
+(a) Medication shall only be administered by unlicensed program staff that possess current department medication administration certification in accordance with 105 CMR 700.003(F)(2) and 115 CMR 5.15(5) and Medication Administration Program (“MAP”) Policy Manual currently in effect..

+1. MAP certification issued by the Department will be valid for two years.

+2. The Department may recertify unlicensed program staff to administer medication upon the person meeting the standards for retraining and/or retesting established by the department of public health and the Department.

+3. For purposes of 115 CMR 5.15(6)(a), the Department shall accept current MAP certification issued by the department of mental health.

+4. Certification to administer medication may be withdrawn or rejected if the Department finds, after an informal hearing, that the holder of the certification:

-1. has been convicted of a crime involving controlled substances; or
+a.. has been convicted of a crime involving controlled substances; or

-2. has furnished or made any misleading or false statement in the application for, or renewal of, certification; or
+b.. has furnished or made any misleading or false statement in the application for, or renewal of, certification; or

-3. has failed to exercise proper regard for the health, safety and welfare of community program residents; or
+c. has failed to exercise proper regard for the health, safety and welfare of community program residents; or

-4. is unfit to perform the duties for which the certification was granted.
+d. is unfit to perform the duties for which the certification was granted.
 The informal hearing is not an adjudicatory proceeding within the meaning of M.G.L. c.
 30A and the decision of the Department is final.

-(b) The program establishes, maintains, and operates in accordance with policies that ensure that prescription medication is administered only by certified personnel;
+(c) The program shall establish, maintain, and operate in accordance with policies that ensure that prescription medication is administered only by certified personnel.